 the method and information used to develop the assumption; and

-how its has been applied and its effect on the capex.
+how it has been applied and its effect on the capex and opex.

-Where any proposed contingent project is likely to terminate after the end of the next period, in addition to the information required by subclause (1), provide any additional information relevant to forecast capex to the end of the contingent project.
+Where any proposed contingent project is likely to terminate after the end of the next period, in addition to the information required by subclause (1), provide any additional information relevant to forecast capex and forecast opex to the end of the contingent project.

 CAPITAL AND OPERATING EXPENDITURE - REGULATORY TEMPLATES